MicrosoftDocs/azure-devops-docs/docs/pipelines/process/approvals.md

 You can evaluate artifact(s) to be deployed in an environment against custom policies.

 > [!NOTE]
-> Currently, this works with container image artifacts and on a Kubernetes resource only
+> Currently, this works with container image artifacts only
 >

 To define a custom policy evaluation over the artifact(s), follow the below steps.